We’re having a SPLASH-IN cook-out

 P.P.S.
 Please pass this on to other seaplane pilots who might be interested in coming.

-Rain Date: if the WX sux on September 26th, we’ll try again on the 27th.
-And if that doesn’t work, then on October 10.
+Rain Date: if the WX sux on October 24th, we’ll try again on the 25th.
+And if that doesn’t work, then possibly in November.
 Those are the best midday high-tide weekend days here this fall.

 (WordPress might insert an ad immediately below this sentence to pay for the free blogsite.)